otienojoseph/alx-higher_level_programming/0x08-python-more_classes/README.md

 - 3-rectangle: print() and str() should print the rectangle with character '#'
 - 4-rectangle: repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval()
 - 5-rectangle: Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted
+- 6-rectangle: Instanciate class attribute and increment by 1 or reduce by 1 when deleted